McCMi11/C335-Lab/lab8/readme.md

 ##Difficulties

+The only real difficult part we were having was the accelerometer in the nunchuk does not work that well.
+We were able to combine our code somewhat quickly, due to we had almost the same setup, apart from some abstraced functions.
+We chose the code that seemed to get the job done more efficiently, which was a little dificult to avoid variable names being the same.
+After we combined them we only had one compiler error, first attempt, which was only a missing semicolin, which fixing that had it worked exactly as planned.

 ##What did I learn

+I learned it is better to abstract out more of the drawing functions to the max possible, which allows for color choice, size choice, as well as location., which I found out would be used much more than I had anticipated.
+I also learned more on what the nunchuck reads and how it can determine which way the joystick is being moved, only using two variables.

 ##Questions
 ###1) In previous labs, adding a peripheral has required pin initializations.
 Why were able to add the nunchuk without initializing anything?